What Is Vietnamese Lacquerware? 11 Unknown Lacquerware Facts

-Vietnamese lacquerware is a painting process where lacquer paint is used to make lacquerware.
+Vietnamese lacquerware is a paint process where lacquer paint is used to make lacquerware.
 This lacquer paint traditionally comes from the sap of the lacquer trees.
-The Vietnamese lacquerware has many layers; each layer must be carefully sanded, properly dried, and prepared.
+The Vietnamese lacquerware has many layers; each must be carefully sanded, properly dried, and prepared.
 These layers help make Vietnamese lacquerware a unique art.

 What Is Vietnamese Lacquerware?